Learn how to use a Mac and Mac OS X

 Start Using Your iMac

 That's it.
 The initial steps to setup your iMac are now complete.
 We recommend that you take some time to perform some additional steps prior to using your Mac.
+A key step is to update your iMac with any available software updates.

 By: switchtoamac